JonathanVSV/Conserved-vs-Degraded-Forest/README.md

 To download all the files click on the green button "Code" and download as zip or open with the Github Desktop App.

+The complete article can be consulted at:
+Gao, Y.; Skutsch, M.; Jiménez Rodríguez, D.L.; Solórzano, J.V.
+(2020).
+Identifying Variables to Discriminate between Conserved and Degraded Forest and to Quantify the Differences in Biomass. *Forests* 11, 1020. https://doi.org/10.3390/f11091020

 ![Ayuquila forest](/Img/Ayuquila.jpg?raw=true "Picture of a part of the Ayuquila River watershed")